-Regular participation in the eating-out market is afforded by the consumer out of household disposable income.
+Frequent or regular participation in the eating-out market is afforded by the consumer is afforded out of household disposable income.
 Macroeconomic factors such as employment levels, interest rates and inflation can impact disposable income and consumer confidence can dictate their willingness to spend.
 Any weakness in consumer confidence could have an adverse effect on footfall and customer spend in our restaurants.